WARP-LAB/nextcloud-settings-for-programmers/README.md

 ### Built in patterns

 These patterns are or at some point were set *out of box*.
+Meaning that a clean install of Nextcloud would put `sync-exclude.lst` in locations mentioned above and the file would have these patterns specified in it.
 This list is a merger.

 | Pattern | Allow deletion | Description | Notes |
 | ------- |:--------------:|:----------- |:----- |